This post may contain eBay affiliate links. Please read our disclosure policy.

 Reed’s expression gives nothing away.
 The remainder of the card is playing-card-like.
 A read ovular background backs the image of Reed.
 Four cartoon images of basketball players surround Reed’s photograph.

 Reed’s hobbled return to the court at Madison Square Garden in Game 7 of the 1970 NBA Finals remains one of the all-time basketball moments.

 10. 1986 Patrick Ewing Fleer RC #32

-As one of the most dominant big men of his era, Patrick Ewing deserves a spot on this list.
-Though he could never get over the Championship hump, he makes the cut here thanks to his 1986 Fleer RC #32.
+Patrick Ewing deserves a spot on this list as one of his era’s most dominant big men.
+Though he could never get over the Championship hump, he cuts here thanks to his 1986 Fleer RC #32.

 Must-Read: Luka Doncic Rookie Card

 A massive Ewing jogs down the court, mouth agape.
 He lacks the bulk that he would carry later in his career, instead of showing zero signs of body fat in his #33 Knicks garb.

 Other touches on the card’s front include a blue-and-white nameplate and a small Fleer Premier crown logo in the upper righthand corner.

 Hundreds of Gem Mint copies of this card are available, but it’s impressive.